NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models: NeuroRVQ Tokenizer Design

 This process is repeated for all $N$ codebooks, producing a sequence of tokens $\mathbf{z}_1, \mathbf{z}_2, \dots, \mathbf{z}_N$ for each temporal branch separately.
 The final reconstructed patch representations $\hat{\mathbf{p}}$ is obtained by summing the contributions of all selected tokens $\mathbf{z}_1, \mathbf{z}_2, \dots, \mathbf{z}_N$:

 At the end of this module, we have $\hat{\mathbf{p}}_1, \hat{\mathbf{p}}_2, \dots, \hat{\mathbf{p}}_{S}$ corresponding to the $S$ temporal branches.

-\textbf{Tokenizer Decoder:} The purpose of the decoder module (a series shared transformer layers followed by prediction heads) is to reconstruct the original signal information based on the learned codebook tokens.
-Directly reconstructing raw EEG signals has been shown to yield unstable training and poor performance, due to the inherently noisy and high-dimensional nature of EEG.
-Following the strategy of LaBraM~\citep{LaBraM}, we instead leverage the Fourier spectrum (more specifically the phase $\phi$ and spectral amplitude $A$) as a more structured target for reconstruction.
+\textbf{Tokenizer decoder.} The purpose of the decoder module (a series shared transformer layers followed by prediction heads) is to reconstruct the original signal information based on the learned codebook tokens.
+Directly reconstructing raw biosignals has been shown to yield unstable training and poor performance, due to the inherently noisy and high-dimensional nature of these signals.
+Therefore, we leverage the Fourier spectrum (more specifically the phase $\phi$ and spectral amplitude $A$) as a more structured target for reconstruction.

+\textbf{Modality-adaptive design parameters.} \sys tokenizer architecture exposes four principled parameters that can be tuned per modality to accommodate biosignals with fundamentally different spectro-temporal characteristics: (\emph{i}) the patch length $w$, which controls the temporal context per patch; (\emph{ii}) the number of temporal branches $S$, which determines how many frequency scales the signal is decomposed into; (\emph{iii}) the temporal convolution kernel sizes $K_{\text{temporal}_1}, \dots, K_{\text{temporal}_{S}}$, which align each branch's receptive field with the characteristic time scales of the target modality; and (\emph{iv}) the number of RVQ codebooks N per branch, which dictates the quantization depth.